xamarin/xamarin-forms-samples/UserInterface/ListView/Grouping/README.md

 ---
-name: 'Xamarin.Forms ListView Sample: Grouping'
+name: 'Xamarin.Forms - Xamarin.Forms ListView Sample: Grouping'
 description: 'Sample code associated with the ListView Docs: This sample demonstrates how to implement grouping in a ListView, using both XAML and C.'
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: